-State law requires that, for project contracts over \$25,000, contractors must secure a performance bond for 100 percent of the contract price as it may be increased and a payment bond for 100 percent of the original contract price.
-Federal bonding requirements are triggered when contracts exceed \$100,000 in value, per 2 CFR 200.325.
+State law requires that, for project contracts over \$100,000, contractors must secure a performance bond for 100 percent of the contract price as it may be increased and a payment bond for 100 percent of the original contract price.
+Federal bonding requirements are also triggered when contracts exceed \$100,000 in value, per 2 CFR 200.325.

 The circumstances that dictate the specific assurances, certifications, or other provisions in any given contract can be complex.
-Grantees should consider contacting DLG or legal counsel for guidance in this area.
+Subrecipients should consider contacting DLG or legal counsel for guidance in this area.

-Section 5-D. Subrecipient Agreements
+Section 5-D. Local Subrecipient Agreements

-It is not uncommon for grantees to carry out project activities through a subrecipient.
-A subrecipient is defined as a public or private nonprofit agency, authority, or organization, or other eligible entity, that is provided CDBG funds to carry out eligible activities on behalf of the grantee.
+It is not uncommon for subrecipients to carry out project activities through a local subrecipient.
+A local subrecipient is defined as a public or private nonprofit agency, authority, or organization, or other eligible entity, that is provided CDBG funds to carry out eligible activities on behalf of the state subrecipient.